MbeleckBerle/MbeleckBerle/README.md

 <div style="display: flex; flex-direction: row">
   <img src="https://github.com/MbeleckBerle/MbeleckBerle/assets/91129216/37f020e1-c2bd-4144-a585-883510362032" />
-  <h2>🎓 A proud Computer Science grad with a knack for turning coffee into code and memes into machine learning models.</h2>
+  <div width 200px>🎓 A proud Computer Science grad with a knack for turning coffee into code and memes into machine learning models.</div>
 <h3>🧠 Currently on a quest to teach computers to understand sarcasm...it's going really well.</h3>
 </div>
 <h4>💻 When I'm not debugging, you can find me procrastinating by contributing to open-source projects or debating whether tabs or spaces are superior (it's tabs, obviously).</h4>